 Medicaid/MassHealth: Stimulus payments will have no impact on eligibility for Medicaid/MassHealth nor will Medicaid/MassHealth remove anyone who was eligible or became eligible for Medicaid/MassHealth during the pandemic and for one month after the emergency period ends.

 Unemployment: Unemployment has been extended an additional 13 weeks beyond what the state normally allows.
 In Massachusetts this means that unemployment went from a maximum of 26 weeks to a maximum of 39 weeks.
 Benefits will also be raised by $600 per week for all individuals receiving unemployment.
 If you receive SSI and have lost your job, you must apply for unemployment even if it causes your SSI to be stopped while receiving it.
-However, with the additional $600 per week in unemployment you may be better off financially while receiving unemployment.
+However, with the additional $600 per week in unemployment you may be better off financially while receiving unemployment, however Social Security will not count your unemployment during the pandemic.
 When your unemployment runs out, your SSI can be reinstated.
 Remember in order to be eligible for unemployment in Massachusetts you must have earned at least $5,100 in the last 4 quarters that you worked.

 Keep in mind that Unemployment Benefits are considered income for SNAP, TAFDC and EAEDC so the increase will result in lowered amounts of these benefits.